SerenityOS/jakt/README.md

 **NOTE:** The language is under heavy development.

+**NOTE** If you're cloning to a Windows PC (not WSL), make sure that your Git client keeps the line endings as `\n`.
+You can set this as a global config via `git config --global core.autocrlf false`.

 ## Usage
 The transpilation to C++ requires `clang`.
 Make sure you have that installed.
 ```